RealMarco/RoboticGraspingSimulation/README.md

 - simConst.py
 - remoteApi.dll, remoteApi.dylib or remoteApi.so (depending on your target platform)

 Above files are located in CoppeliaSim's installation directory, under programming/remoteApiBindings/python.

+To connect coppeliasim with ROS
+- libsimExtROSInterface.so   in CoppeliaSim_root

 ## Instructions
 Object models come from YCB model and object set - http://www.ycbbenchmarks.com/object-models/